brownan/backathon/README.md

 (Deriving a key to encrypt a randomly generated private key lets us change the password without having to re-encrypt all encrypted data)

-While this protects against an adversary with access to the remote repository, it also assumes the local machine is secure and uncompromised, since the public key and storage credentials are stored in plain text locally.
+So a public/private key pair is used to encrypt all the data.
+The private key is stored encrypted locally and in the repository, allowing restores with a password.
+This protects against an adversary with access to the remote repository.

+The public key, however, is not really "public".
+While it's kept in plain text locally to allow unattended backups, it must also be kept secret from adversaries as it lets the holder create valid, authenticated objects in the repository.
+(Storage credentials, API keys, etc are also stored unencrypted locally)

-If the public key is compromised, there are more threats possible since an attacker could upload valid objects into the object store, and perform brute force attacks on the object IDs to recover their contents.
+The threat model therefore assumes the local machine is secure and uncompromised.
+If the public key is compromised, there are more threats possible since an attacker could create and upload valid objects into the object store and perform brute force attacks on the object IDs to recover their contents.
 I believe this is an acceptable compromise for unattended backups since if your local filesystem is compromised, the bigger threat is the attacker just reading your local files directly.

+I'd like to note that a lot of other backup systems generate a symmetric key for data encryption, encrypt that key with a password, and then leave password management up to the user.
+If the user wishes to schedule unattended backups e.g. from a cron script, they have to store the password in plaintext somewhere.
+I consider that setup to have an equivalent amount of security as just storing the whole key unencrypted.

 So why bother with passwords at all if you assume a secure local machine?
-Why not just generate and store a symmetric key in plain text?
-A few reasons:
+Why not just generate and store a symmetric key locally in plain text?
+A few
+reasons:

-1. While it's outside the threat model, it *is* still protecting the repository data from being read if the public key is compromised
+1. While it's outside the threat model, the public/private encryption *is* still protecting the repository data from being read if the public key is compromised.
 2. For consistency: if you derive a key from a password and store it unencrypted locally (and encrypted on the remote store), then you can perform backup *and* restore operations without the password.
 But as soon as you lose